neontribe/ARCVService/Docker.md

 You will need to fix your local DNS to point arcv-service.test and arcv-store.test to point to localhost and then run:

-    docker-compose up --build add -d to fork into the background
+    docker-compose up --build # add -d to fork into the background

 If you forked it into the background then you can see the logs with:

-    docker-compose logs web # The web bit show just the apache not the mysql
+    docker-compose logs web # The web bit means show just the apache not the mysql

 If you want to dev against local files then un-comment the volume section of the web container.

+        ports:
+            - "8001:80"
+            - "8000:8000"
+        # If you un-comment this section you can work on local files that run in the dockers.
+        # volumes:
+        #    - .:/var/www/html
+        depends_on: [ db ]

+To

+        ports:
+            - "8001:80"
+            - "8000:8000"
+        # If you un-comment this section you can work on local files that run in the dockers.
+        volumes:
+            - .:/var/www/html
+        depends_on: [ db ]

 When using locally mounted files you can reset the system by stopping the containers and deleting the mysql volume and the .env file.
 Assuming you are in the the directory as this file those commands will look something like this: